flxfischer/BreakingBadCharacters/README.md

 - etc...

 Not everything works perfectly, but you can seec the basics that could be done in a short amount of time.

+Also to know: I used VisionKit but it works quite slow.
+So please wait for a couple of seconds on the Details-page, to see the effect. ;-)